Amsterdam/3DAmsterdam/README.md

   This will create the asset as text based YAML file
 - Then build the asset for WebGL using BuildPipeline.BuildAssetBundles.
   This will create binary files and needs to be copied to the webserver that will serve them.

-To start creating your own layer asset files refer to the [asset generation documentation](docs/generatingdata.md)

 ## Third parties and licenses